MasoudKarimi04/community-starter-kit/README.md

 # welcome bot: A Probot App

 This bot will welcome people
+It will do stuff
+I don't know what to write here

 ## What it does

 -Welcomes People
+-Easy to use
+-Great for working well
+-Functions

 ## Getting started